Students with Disabilities

 Topics for advising:

-If necessary, assist your advisee in filing the appropriate documentation and/or request for accommodations with the CASA.
+If necessary, assist your advisee in filing the appropriate documentation and/or request for accommodations with the Coordinator of Academic Support and Advising.

-Remind your advisee that it is her/his responsibility to contact the course instructor within the first three days of each course regarding the accommodations need for the duration of the course.
+Remind your advisee that it is her/his responsibility to contact the course instructor within the first three days of each course regarding the accommodations needed for the duration of the course.

 Be particularly thoughtful in course selection, building on the student’s declared interests.
 Early success in college work is validating and important to students.
 However, all students must enroll in required courses at the College and, by law, cannot be advised to take courses ONLY in their areas of strength or interest.